danmalcolm/GraphsInNHibernate/README.txt

 * Review the connection string in the app.config.
 Change the server name if you don't want to run against local sqlexpress.
 * Create a new empty database called GraphsInNHibernate.Tests
 * Running the database tests will (re)create the database objects.
-Occasionally, this will fail.
+Changing the mappings can cause the schema generation script to fail with a SqlException like "There is already an object named 'XXX' in the database".
 The simplest thing to do here is to drop and recreate the database.